Who′s Zooming Who? Employee Privacy in the Age of Remote Work

-Although Teleperformance made headlines with the story, they are not the only company to blur the fine line between privacy and employee monitoring.
+Although Teleperformance made global news with the story, they are not the only company to blur the fine line between privacy and employee monitoring.
 Since the start of the pandemic, a spectrum of remote work monitoring has come into play.
 This ranges from low-level, social media-style platforms such as Microsoft Teams and Slack that record when employees are online; to middling reports of employers requiring all staff to join a videoconference every morning to check on attendance; to extreme options such as video monitoring WFH employees.

 In the world of remote work, is video monitoring crossing the line?

 This question is not as simple as it might first appear.
 The right to privacy can be argued from both the employee and employer positions.
-It is about balancing the privacy of one’s home life with the employer’s need to protect confidential professional documents in unsecured home locations.
-The issue of employee monitoring may not have a simple one size fits all answer, especially when global companies have to navigate local variations in employment law.
+It is about balancing the privacy of one’s home life with the employer’s need to protect confidential information in unsecured home locations.
+The issue of employee monitoring may not have a one size fits all answer, especially when global companies have to navigate local variations in employment law.

 The Real-World Effects of Employee Monitoring

 Recent studies have shown that more hour-to-hour autonomy helps general productivity.
 While some argue that home working is down to trusting employees, there is also clear physiological evidence that monitoring and surveillance causes a downturn in productivity and may even breed resistance to work.

 In an email obtained by The Guardian, Teleperformance warned workers: “If the system detects no keyboard stroke and mouse click, it will show you as idle for that particular duration, and it will be reported to your supervisor.
 So please avoid hampering your productivity.”